python-control/python-control/doc/linear.rst

 operate on LTI systems will work on any subclass.

-To explicitly convert a state space system into a transfer function represetation, the state space system can be passed as an argument to the :func:`tf` factory functions::
+To explicitly convert a state space system into a transfer function representation, the state space system can be passed as an argument to the :func:`tf` factory functions::

   sys_ss = ct.rss(4, 2, 2, name='sys_ss')